purepisces/Wenqing-Machine_Learning_Blog/Deep-Learning-Concepts/Basic-Neural-Network-Concepts/Optimizers/SGD.md

 In essence, the concept of velocity in optimization algorithms like SGD with Momentum allows the optimizer to "remember" the direction and magnitude of past updates, thus making the optimization process more stable and efficient.

+> Note: For **Dampening Oscillations**, let's use the analogy of a ball to illustrate how the momentum term in optimization algorithms can reduce oscillations that occur due to rapid changes in the gradient's direction, particularly in steep areas of the loss function.
+>
+> Imagine you're playing with a ball in a skate park, where there are various ramps and slopes.
+Now, think of a particular section of the park where there's a steep ramp leading down to a flat area and then immediately up another steep ramp.
+If you roll the ball down the first ramp without any control, it will pick up a lot of speed due to the steepness.
+When it hits the flat area and starts climbing the opposite ramp, it might have enough speed to go up and then down the second ramp, back and forth, creating oscillations due to the rapid change in direction at the bottom.
+>
+> Now, let's introduce a special feature to our ball, similar to the momentum term in optimization algorithms.
+This time, when you roll the ball down the first ramp, it has a kind of "memory" that keeps track of its previous speeds and directions.
+As it starts speeding down the ramp, this "memory" slightly resists the sudden increase in speed, making the ball less prone to picking up excessive speed.
+When the ball reaches the bottom and starts climbing the opposite ramp, it doesn't have as much speed as before, so it doesn't climb as high up the second ramp.
+The momentum "memory" helps it to quickly adjust its speed and direction, smoothing out the transition between the ramps and reducing the back-and-forth oscillations.
+>
+> In this analogy, the momentum term acts as a dampening force that moderates the ball's speed and direction changes, preventing it from reacting too violently to the steep slopes and sudden flat areas.
+This results in a smoother and more controlled motion, analogous to how the momentum term in optimization algorithms helps to dampen oscillations and lead to a smoother convergence toward the minimum of the loss function.
+>
 # Code Implementation

 ```python